Reporting Boundary: JMc Townhouse – 7

 Jessica McCormack, a designer of exceptional diamond jewellery for the modern woman and creator of heirlooms for future generations, has achieved Planet Mark certification.

 It first calculated the carbon footprint of its Carlos Place shop for the year ending December 2019 and set a target to reduce emissions by 5% annually.
-This year’s footprint includes emissions from purchased electricity, natural gas, transmission and distribution losses, waste, water, business travel and paper usage.

 “I’m so pleased to have Jessica McCormack join us at Planet Mark.
 The company shows that beauty and sustainability can go hand in hand, and the ethos of the brand is in a prime position to make great strides to reduce its carbon footprint, and serve as an exemplar to the industry as a whole.
 Measuring the brand’s carbon footprint and pledging to reduce it is the first step in that journey.
 I look forward to working more with Jessica McCormack and seeing the progress made.”

 Jessica McCormack has often talked of the value of sustainability and incorporated sustainable principles into her work.
 Much of McCormack’s work involves the circular principles of reworking vintage jewellery and jewellery boxes for the modern customer.
-‘Upcycling’ is embedded into the work McCormack does, often working directly with client’s existing jewellery to help them revitalise collections.
+‘Upcycling’ is embedded into the work McCormack does, often working directly with clients’ existing jewellery to help them revitalise collections.
 McCormack’s philosophy is that diamonds are to be worn, not locked away and wasted.